Broker Check

 Tax deferral

-Over time, keeping those dollars working (instead of sending some of them to Uncle Sam) means you'll have a bigger pot of money to blow in retirement on whatever it is that makes you happy.
+Over time, keeping those dollars working (instead of sending some of them to Uncle Sam) means you could have a bigger pot of money to enjoy in retirement on whatever it is that makes you happy.
 Tax deferral on your investments is like fertilizer for a garden – it helps things grow a little faster.

 What’s the catch?